 Summary

-Over the course of fifteen months I worked as a UX lead to define and develop a virtual preventive care experience for patients.
+Over the course of fifteen months I worked as a UX lead to define, develop, and launch a virtual preventive care experience for patients.
 The experience launched in January 2024.

 Context